emilsvennesson/shed/documents/assignments/sdd.md

 ###### Data interchange format
 	Data interchange format is a

 ###### APK
 	(Alkohol per krona) - Alcohol per crown

+###### UML

 ## 2 System architecture
 In this project the program does not use any database, server or external source for storing or retrieving information.
 Instead, it uses a stored [JSON](#JSON) file with all the data that is needed.
 Moreover, if any further information needs to be stored, it is stored via a file saving system implemented into the Favorites module.

 ### Components
-Furthermore, the program has several components that represents the functionality of a certain niched feature.
+Furthermore, the program has several components that represents the functionality of a certain niche feature.
 Therefore, these features combined creates the whole functionality of the program.

  - **Model.**